David Cameron

-David William Donald Cameron (born 9 October 1966) is a former British politician who served as Prime Minister of the United Kingdom from 2010 to 2016 and Leader of the Conservative Party from 2005 to 2016.
-He previously served as Leader of the Opposition from 2005 to 2010, and was Member of Parliament (MP) for Witney from 2001 to 2016.
-He identifies as a one-nation conservative, and has been associated with both economically liberal and socially liberal policies.
+David William Donald Cameron, Baron Cameron of Chipping Norton (born 9 October 1966), is a British politician who served as Prime Minister of the United Kingdom from 2010 to 2016.
+Until 2015, he led the first coalition government in the UK since 1945 and resigned after a referendum supported the country's leaving the European Union.
+After his premiership, he served as Foreign Secretary in the government of prime minister Rishi Sunak from 2023 to 2024.
+Cameron was Leader of the Conservative Party from 2005 to 2016 and served as Leader of the Opposition from 2005 to 2010.
+He was Member of Parliament (MP) for Witney from 2001 to 2016, and has been a member of the House of Lords since November 2023.
+Cameron identifies as a one-nation conservative and has been associated with both economically liberal and socially liberal policies.

-Born in London to an upper-middle-class family, Cameron was educated at Heatherdown School, Eton College, and Brasenose College, Oxford.
-From 1988 to 1993 he worked at the Conservative Research Department, latterly assisting the Conservative Prime Minister John Major, before leaving politics to work for Carlton Communications in 1994.
-Becoming an MP in 2001, he served in the opposition shadow cabinet under Conservative leader Michael Howard, and succeeded Howard in 2005.
-Cameron sought to rebrand the Conservatives, embracing an increasingly socially liberal position, and introducing the "A-List" to increase the number of female and minority ethnic Conservative MPs.
+Born in London to an upper-middle-class family, Cameron was educated at Eton College and Brasenose College, Oxford.
+After becoming an MP in 2001, he served in the opposition Shadow Cabinet under Conservative leader Michael Howard, and succeeded Howard in 2005.
 Following the 2010 general election, negotiations led to Cameron becoming prime minister as the head of a coalition government with the Liberal Democrats.

-His premiership was marked by the ongoing effects of the global financial crisis; these involved a large deficit in government finances that his government sought to reduce through austerity measures.
+His premiership was marked by the effects of the 2008 financial crisis and the Great Recession, which his government sought to address through austerity measures.
 His administration passed the Health and Social Care Act and the Welfare Reform Act, which introduced large-scale changes to healthcare and welfare.
-It also enforced stricter immigration policies, introduced reforms to education and oversaw the 2012 London Olympics.
-It privatised the Royal Mail and some other state assets, and legalised same-sex marriage in England and Wales.

-Internationally, Cameron's government intervened militarily in the First Libyan Civil War and authorised the bombing of the Islamic State.
-Domestically, his government oversaw the referendum on voting reform and Scottish independence referendum, both of which confirmed Cameron's favoured outcome.
-When the Conservatives secured an unexpected majority in the 2015 general election, he remained as prime minister, this time leading a Conservative-only government.
-To fulfil a manifesto pledge, Cameron introduced a referendum on the UK's continuing membership of the EU in 2016.
-He supported the Britain Stronger in Europe campaign for the UK to remain in the European Union.
-Following the success of the Leave vote, Cameron resigned as prime minister and was succeeded by Theresa May, his home secretary.
-He has been the president of Alzheimer's Research UK since 2017.
+It also attempted to enforce stricter immigration policies via the Home Office hostile environment policy, introduced reforms to education, and oversaw the 2012 London Olympics.
+Cameron's administration privatised Royal Mail and some other state assets, implemented the Equality Act, and legalised same-sex marriage in England and Wales.
+Internationally, Cameron oversaw Operation Ellamy in the First Libyan Civil War and authorised the bombing of the Islamic State in Syria.
+Constitutionally, his government oversaw the 2011 United Kingdom Alternative Vote referendum and Scottish independence referendum, both of which confirmed Cameron's favoured outcome.
+When the Conservatives secured an unexpected majority in the 2015 general election, he remained as prime minister, this time leading a Conservative-only government known as the Second Cameron ministry.
+Cameron introduced the Brexit referendum on the UK's continuing membership of the European Union in 2016.
+He supported the Britain Stronger in Europe campaign which lost.
+Following the success of Vote Leave, Cameron resigned as prime minister and was succeeded by Theresa May, his home secretary.